65° 11' 26 S 64° 08'11W

 There were so many penguins and older chicks, most in various stages of moulting.

 One penguin singled me out and came within half a meter of me before walking past.
-I was able to capture the penguins face in great detail.
+As a result, I was able to capture the penguins face in great detail.

-The most memorable encounter for our group, something which divided our perspectives was the sight of a single young Gentoo chick, bedraggled and bloody who was being stalked by a skua.
-His protector was a young penguin who had been corralled by the birds into the chicks proximity.
+The most memorable encounter for our group, which divided our perspectives was the sight of a single young Gentoo chick, bedraggled and bloody, who a skua was stalking.
+His protector was a young penguin who the birds had corraled into the chicks proximity.
 If the Skua had been willing to back off, the chick would most likely have been left alone by the adult penguin to be easy prey.

 The Skau was unwilling to give that much space maybe miss a meal.
 When we left, all guides agreed he was on borrowed time.
 Many of the group had wished to scare the birds off to give the chick a chance.
 Others recognised the birds' desire to eat.